 - Position PILR as a local resource for information about disability and aging.

 Prairie Independent Living Resource Center (PILR) began operation on January 15, 1997.
 At that time, PILR was being mentored by Topeka Independent Living Resource Center (TILRC).
 They referred to us as “The Hutch Center”.
 The center became a separate entity June 16, 1998 and was named Prairie Independent Living Resource Center, Inc. or (PILR).
 In 1997, there were 6 full-time and 1 part-time staff.
 Over the years, the staff has increased and PILR now has three offices.
 In addition, the center has numerous volunteers and provides services to consumers in various counties across the state.
-To better meet consumer needs, PILR opened a satellite office in Pratt in late 2006 and in Dodge city in the summer of 2011.
+To better meet consumer needs, PILR opened a satellite office in Pratt in late 2006, in Dodge city in the summer of 2011, and in Netwon in 2017.
 In April 2001, PILR moved the Hutchinson office from its original building to a larger more accessible and prominent location to accommodate additional staff and a growing number of consumers and services.

 Community involvement is an important part of the Center’s activities including active membership on a variety of local, county and state boards.
 Through PILR’s consumer services and community activities, the Center is recognized as playing a vital role in the network of Independent Living Services in Kansas.